mechmotum/skijumpdesign/joss-paper/paper.md

 Although omitted here, the voluminous epidemiology of these injuries is covered in detail in references [@hubbard2009, ].

-The likelihood and severity of injury on landing is proportional to the energy dissipated on impact when the velocity of the jumper perpendicular to the snow surface is reduced to zero.
-This energy is naturally measured by the equivalent fall height, defined as the kinetic energy associated with the landing velocity component perpendicular to the landing surface divided by mg , where  m is the mass and g  is the acceleration of gravity.
+The likelihood and severity of injury on landing is proportional to the energy dissipated on impact when the component of velocity of the jumper perpendicular to the snow surface is brought to zero.
+This energy is naturally measured by the "equivalent fall height" (EFH), defined as the kinetic energy associated with the landing velocity component perpendicular to the landing surface divided by mg, where  m is the jumper mass and g is the acceleration of gravity.

-Past research [@hubbard2009,  ] has developed a theoretical approach for jump design.
-It is based on shaping the landing surface so that the perpendicular component of landing velocity (and thus impact landing energy) is controlled.
-More recent research [@petrone2017] has  presented compelling evidence that designed jump surfaces that embody low values of EFH are practical to build and, once built, perform as predicted in limiting landing impact.
-It demonstrates that impact on landing can be controlled through design of the shape of the landing surface according to the theory.
+Past research [@hubbard2009, @mcneil2012, @levy2015 ] has developed a theoretical approach for jump design.
+It is based on shaping the landing surface so that the perpendicular component of landing velocity (and thus impact landing energy) is controlled to be relatively small everywhere that impact is possible.
+More recent research [@petrone2017] has  presented compelling evidence that these designed jump surfaces that embody low values of EFH are practical to build and, once built, perform as predicted in limiting landing impact.
+This research has demonstrated that impact on landing can be controlled through design of the shape of the landing surface according to the theory.

-Ski resorts have been reluctant to adopt this more engineered approach to jump design, in part due to questions of feasibility, but also becasue of the somewhat conplex calculations required .
+Ski resorts, however, have been reluctant to adopt this more engineered approach to jump design, in part due to questions of feasibility, but also becasue of the somewhat conplex calculations required.
+Some recent effort has been made to develop numerical software to automate these calculations [@Levy 2015] that also include graphical user interfaces but these have relied on proprietary, closed-source tools and programming environments (MATLAB).
+The present open source, online application implemented in Python ... etc.   ... removes the restrictions and promises to make the method more widely available to the skiing industry.

 # Acknowledgements

 # References